Chicken, a fluffy little bird, always embellishes your garden but, at the same time, chickens are most vulnerable and are easy prey to many predators.

 An extensive locking system ensures maximum safety at night.
-Almost half of the security is guaranteed by the help of proper shutting of the chickens.
+Almost half of the security is guaranteed with the help of proper shutting of the chickens.

 Chickens are near and dear to everyone and are needed to be fostered.
-The flesh of this bird tastes so good that every carnivorous and omnivorous wants to eat it.
+The flesh of this bird tastes so good that every carnivorous and omnivorous want to eat it.